-Memory kit 1,024MB memory module (DDR2-533) can easily be installed in the computer.
+Memory kit 1GB or 2GB memory module (PC2-4200 or compatible) can easily be installed in the computer.
 Battery Pack An additional battery pack can be purchased for use as either a spare or replacement.
 Please refer to Chapter 6, Power and Power-up Modes for futher information.
 AC Adaptor If you frequently use your computer at more than one site, it may be convenient to purchase an additional AC adaptor to be kept at each site in order to remove the need to always carry the adaptor with you.
 USB FDD The USB floppy diskette drive accommodates either a 1.44MB or 720KB floppy diskette through connection to one of the computer's USB ports.
-In use, please be aware that, while you cannot format 720KB floppy diskettes under Windows XP, you are able to read and write to diskettes that have already been formatted.
-Security lock A slot is available to attach a security cable to the computer to deter theft.
+In use, please be aware that, while you cannot format 720KB floppy diskettes under Windows® 7, you are able to read and write to diskettes that have already been formatted.